 • THE ROTARY CONNECTION,

-Here are two LPs on one Cd by one of the most innovative counterculture combos.
-A Rock'n'Soul band with stunning chorales and the radical avant-Jazz arrangements of producer Charles Stephney (Earth Wind And Fire).
+One of the most innovative counterculture combos, a Rock'n'Soul band with stunning chorales and the radical avant-Jazz arrangements of producer Charles Stephney (Earth Wind And Fire).
 Hear a young Minnie Riperton and company completely turn classics by Jimi, Cream, and The Band inside out, and then top them with their own "I Am The Black Gold Of The Sun".

 • EMITT RHODES,